 Visiting Victoria, British Columbia Victoria BC Map Of Recommended Places To See

 To fully round out any trip to the Northwest include a stopover in beautiful British Columbia.
 The MV Coho Ferry makes several 90- minute crossings every day from Port Angeles to Downtown Victoria.
 With the city’s easy walkability and clean, reliable public transit, the itinerary we’ve put together doesn’t even require a car.
 Take our boxed breakfast to go on the 8:15am ferry.
 Buy tickets for Butchart Gardens or the “Vintage” Double-Decker Hop-On Hop-Off City Bus at a discount right on the ferry.
 The bus to the gardens meets you right outside the ferry terminal in Victoria.
 Take in Butchart’s stunning grounds and treat yourself to High Tea in their Dining Room – or – enjoy the guided City Bus Tour from the grand Empress Hotel and stop off wherever you choose.
 Try the amazing fish tacos at Red Fish Blue Fish before continuing on to see the stately Legislature Building and the latest exhibits at the Royal BC Museum.
 There’s even time for a sumptuous dinner before boarding the 7:30pm ferry back to Port Angeles.
-Passports or enhanced driver’s licenses are required.
+You can also enjoy unique whale watching with Springtide Whale Watching, use discount code DOMAINEB&B to receive $10 OFF!
+Passports or enhanced driver’s licenses are required when visiting Canada.